KSExcel Reference

 ksQuery(soql, target?, options?)

 Executes a SOQL query on Salesforce and writes the results to Excel as a formatted Table.
-The Keelstone server holds the Salesforce access token — your LWC never handles it directly.

-- Highlights required field headers in yellow
+- Required field headers are highlighted in yellow.

 async ksQuery(soql, target?, options = {}) → Promise<QueryResult>